sayankae/Covid-Impact-On-Air-Traffic/README.md

 ## Import Dataset

 Kaggle requires special auth key to communicate with its dataset.
-To further know how to tranfer data from Kaggle to Google colab.
+To further know how to transfer data from Kaggle to Google colab.
 PLease refer to the wonderful article written by Kaustubh Gupta.
 [Article Here](https://www.analyticsvidhya.com/blog/2021/06/how-to-load-kaggle-datasets-directly-into-google-colab/)